If I Was in Charge of Your Recruitment

 Step 5: Testing

 However, you could create your own task or test for the candidate to complete.
-That said, it is difficult developing an ad hoc test that is reliable and valid and has predictive validity, but you could still create a task that simulates an aspect of the advertised role.
+That said, it is difficult to develop an ad hoc test that is reliable and valid and has predictive validity, but you could still create a task that simulates an aspect of the advertised role.

 Step 6: Face-to-Face Interview